-During the quarter, physical gathering and other restrictions continued at various levels in Wyoming and Colorado.
-As COVID-19 restrictions have changed, we have adapted accordingly.
+During the quarter, we have adapted accordingly to continuing changes in COVID-19 related restrictions and guidance.
 We continue to monitor State, Federal and public health guidance as it evolves.
-Our staff experienced no further cases of COVID-19 during Q1.
+Following one case of COVID-19 among our staff in 2020 Q4, staff have experienced no further cases of COVID-19.

 In response to the COVID-19 pandemic, Congress enacted the CARES Act on March 27, 2020, which created the Paycheck Protection Program ("PPP") through the Small Business Administration ("SBA").
 As an eligible borrower under the program, we secured two loans, one for each of our subsidiaries with U.S. payroll obligations.
 The combined loan amount of \$0.9 million was received on April 16, 2020.

-We have applied for forgiveness of the full amount of the loans under the current provisions of the program, and we anticipate the loans will meet the requirements for full forgiveness.
-See note 9 to the Unaudited Consolidated Financial Statements and discussion below under Liquidity and Capital Resources.
+We applied for forgiveness of the full amount of the two loans under the program and, during 2021 Q2, we received notices that our applications had been approved.
+Both loans were fully forgiven.
+See note 10 to the accompanying Unaudited Consolidated Financial Statements.

-Uranium Reserve and Uranium Market
+Uranium Market Update